 1 sheet of puff pastry (see note)

-egg wash (one egg yolk mixed with 1 tablespoons water and a pinch of salt)
+egg wash (one egg yolk mixed with 1 tablespoon water and a pinch of salt)

 fresh mozzarella cheese (optional, see note), very thinly sliced